 A football field should include the following:

-The left-hand side (vertical axis) or the Y-axis lists the different valuation methods used by an analyst to value a company.
-For example, here the analyst has used six different valuation methods for this purpose.
-Further, along with the methods, the assumptions, wherever applicable, have also been also included.
+The left-hand side (vertical axis) or the y-axis lists the different valuation methods and assumptions used by an analyst to value a company.
+In the example given above, the analyst has used six different valuation methods.

 Acquisition Valuation Range

 Finally, the football field should highlight the acquisition value range.
 In the aforesaid example, the valuation range is between 29.10 and 32.98 per share.
 Notably, this range overlaps with the results obtained from all the valuation methodologies mentioned above.

 Download the accompanying Excel files to practice building your own football field for yourself.